 Kintamani is complex and fascinating, particularly because you rarely find a natural-processed Indonesian coffee bean.
-Its flavor includes that of pitted fruits, strawberry jam, chocolate, brandy, and tobacco notes.
+Its flavor includes that of tropical fruits, strawberry, watermelon, flowers, and cocoa notes.
 The smooth taste (low acidity) and thick body stand it apart from what could otherwise be mistaken as an African coffee.
-You would expect earthiness in Bali natural processed Indonesian, but this one is surprisingly sweet and clean, with little to none of that earthy or fermented taste.
-We've sampled the Kintamani every year of the past 5 years, and only bought it twice.
-This is the nicest lot of it we've ever had!
-Certified organic and Rainforest Alliance and definitely a "responsible" coffee.
+You would expect earthiness in Bali natural processed Indonesian, but this one is surprisingly clean, with little to none of that earthy or fermented taste.

 This is not a difficult bean to roast as long as you have a head's up on a couple of things.
 The first cracks are quieter than most coffee cracking.
 Hence, it is easy to accidentally underroast this.
 The lighter roasts are interesting, but is you accidentally pull the coffee out while it's still in the first cracks, all you're going to taste is grass.
-Let it get out of the first cracks, and you get sweetness, juicy, strawberry, chocolate, full body and really nice aftertaste.
-Keep roasting...you lose the sweetness and some of the strawberry, but it is still enjoyable.
+Let it get out of the first cracks, and you get herbal anise, savory pinenut, full body, floral, tropical fruit, banana, slight cherry, strawberry, and overall good sweetness.
+Keep roasting...you lose some of the character, but you get more chocolate which is arguably even more enjoyable.
 2nd cracks are late too.
-Let it get just to the second cracks and it will taste like a dark roast.
-Take a sip thinking it will be a dark roast with sweetness and slight fruit, and you'll really enjoy it.
+Let it get just to the second cracks and it will taste like a dark roast and be a bit bitter, but if you take a sip thinking it will be a dark roast with sweetness and slight fruit, it will meet your expectations.

 It's fun to see what you get processing an Indonesian coffee as if it were African.
 The hybrid of the two is both educational and inspiring.

 - choosing a selection results in a full page refresh